Ada-Developers-Academy/ada-build/learning-to-code/hashes/README.md

   "age" => 3
 }
 ```
 The above hash is called `my_dog`.
 It has three key-value pairs.
 All the keys are string objects.
-The values associated with `"name"` and `"breed"` are string objects, `"barkly"` and `"beagle"` respectively.
+The values associated with `"name"` and `"breed"` are string objects, `"barkly"` and `"spaniel"` respectively.
 The third key, `"age"` has a value of `2`, which is of type integer.
 In general, the value may be a more complex data structure and of any data type.

 The above hash, `my_dog` uses what is known as the _hash rocket string notation_ approach to defining the hash.
 In this approach, all keys are _strings_.